Hosting a Cemetery Service Project in 8 Easy Steps

 Your group can pair-off.
 As one person takes photos in a row, their partner takes them in the next row.
 Leap-frog over your partner’s row when you complete your own.

 You could set up a competition to win a candy bar for those who take the most photos (of good quality).
 Here is a FREE printable wrapper for the chocolate bar prize.

 IMPORTANT: Remind everyone to upload their photos when they are done.
 This can be done at the cemetery if they have plenty of data or from home with Wi-fi.

-- Make sure all the names and dates are in the frame.
+- Make sure all names and dates are within the frame.

 - If your shadow casts over the gravestone, stand off to the side.